SecurityTrails::Domain - Collecting domain data from SecurityTrails

 apple-domain-verification=30afIBcvSuDV2PLX

-Output results for aaaaRecords records
+Output Results for aaaaRecords

 Result format: